 - Find this truth in ancient texts: This concept isn’t a modern invention.
 You can find evidence of a whole and complete God in scripture and other world faiths that use both masculine and feminine language to describe the Divine.

 - Embrace your own wholeness as a reflection of God: When you see God as complete—embodying all energies and expressions—it gives you permission to accept every part of yourself.
 This understanding heals the wounds caused by rigid gender roles and affirms that your unique nature is sacred.
+The God Immersion Program can support you as you rebuild a loving relationship with God beyond fear-based beliefs.

 When we say God is nonbinary, we aren’t just applying a modern label to the Divine.
 We’re returning to an ancient, expansive truth: God is bigger than our human categories.
 This idea isn’t about taking something away from God, like a gender.
 Instead, it’s about recognizing that God is the source of all things, including the full spectrum of identity.
 It’s an invitation to meet a God who is whole, complete, and infinitely more complex and beautiful than we were taught.
 Thinking about God in this way can completely change how you relate to the Divine and, ultimately, to yourself.